 WEB ORDERS ARE NOW CLOSED – we regret that we have had to suspend web orders until the Covid-19 social distancing precautions are no longer necessary.

 Helen Garner’s second volume of diaries charts a tumultuous stage in her life.
-Beginning in 1987, as she embarks on an affair that she knows will be all-consuming, and ending in 1995 with the publication of The First Stone and the bombshell that followed it, Garner reveals the inner life of a woman in love and a great writer at work.
+Beginning in 1987, as she embarks on an affair that she knows will be all-consuming, and ending in 1995 with the publication of The First Stone and the furore that followed it, Garner reveals the inner life of a woman in love and a great writer at work.

 ‘Garner is scrupulous, painstaking, and detailed, with sharp eyes and ears.
 She is everywhere at once, watching and listening, a recording angel at life’s secular apocalypses…her unillusioned eye makes her clarity compulsive.’

 ‘On the page, Garner is uncommonly fierce, though this usually has the effect on me of making her seem all the more likable.
 I relish her fractious, contrarian streak – she wears it as a chef would a bloody apron – even as I worry about what it would be like to have to face it down.’

 ‘A rich insight into what it means to be an artist.
 Not just a writer but any kind of artist where the pull of the work surpasses everything else.
 Reading these snatches of life being lived is like being given a painting you love gleaming with the still-wet paint.’

 ‘Garner’s self-deprecating reflections are profound and funny.
 Her dispatches from daily life in the late 80s and early 90s…are relayed in her trademark matter-of-fact prose, always oriented towards truth and self-examination, no matter how painful…One Day I’ll Remember This is a revealing window into the mind of one of Australia’s greatest living writers.’